-For almost a century, the Near East Foundation (NEF) has helped the most vulnerable communities in the Middle East and Africa improve their conditions in the face of chronic poverty, conflict, migration and environmental hazards.
+For over a century, the Near East Foundation (NEF) has helped the most vulnerable communities improve their conditions in the face of chronic poverty, conflict, migration and environmental hazards.

 As the United States’ oldest nonsectarian international development non-governmental organization (NGO), NEF has played a crucial role in establishing the American philanthropic tradition, and pioneered many of the strategies employed by the world’s leading development organizations today.